IntoxicatedKid/Dayuu-Mod/README.md

 Adds 5+1 Dayuu cards, 1 Dayuu exhibit to the game.
-It's more of a joke, practice mod and very unbalanced.
+It's more of a joke, practice mod and unbalanced.
-I may not able to fix bugs since i have zero coding knowledge.
 You need LBoL-Entity-Sideloader to use this mod.

-Installation: Download DayuuMod.dll and place it to Steam\steamapps\common\LBoL\BepInEx\plugins
+Installation(Github): Download DayuuMod.dll and place it to Steam\steamapps\common\LBoL\BepInEx\plugins

-All credit goes to @neoshrimp_7746, without their framework and tutorials this mod does not exist.

-And Dayuu.
+Credit:
+Lost Branch of Legend By Alioth Studio
+BepInEx by BepInEx
+LBoL-Entity-Sideloader by Neoshrimp#7746
+Dayuu by Dayuu